-Governor Brian Kemp recently announced that members of the Georgia National Guard are being deployed to assist long-term care health facilities that have positive cases of COVID-19.
-We anticipate several uniformed personnel to arrive at A.G.
-Rhodes Wesley Woods as early as Monday, April 6.
-The specially-trained infection control team will follow protocols of the CDC and the health department to decontaminate and disinfect areas of the building using a disinfectant process that incorporates a solution approved by the Environmental Protection Agency (EPA).
+You may have heard Governor Brian Kemp announce in early April that members of the Georgia National Guard are being deployed to assist long-term care health facilities with their COVID-19 response efforts.
+Click here for his announcement.

+We have accepted the National Guard's help and teams have been to all our homes.
+These speciallytrained infection control teams follow protocols of the Centers for Disease Control and Prevention (CDC) and the health department to decontaminate and disinfect areas of the building using a disinfectant process that incorporates a solution approved by the Environmental Protection Agency (EPA).
 Click here to read more about these efforts.
-We anticipate this process will take several hours.
-We welcome the National Guard's support in helping us to stop the spread of COVID-19.
+The process takes several hours and then the team departs.